What is a daily neck routine and why does it work?

 - Pain that wakes you at night or prevents sleep

 These signs may indicate nerve compression, injury, or a condition needing professional assessment.
+The NHS guide to neck pain has further information on when to seek help.

 The 5-minute routine